Fresh Black Perigord Truffle (75g)

 Freshly harvested Superior Perigord Truffles from Manjimup.
 Perfect for your next culinary adventure.
 These fresh truffles will be between 12 and 30 grams each and are of extra class quality with a distinctively truffle shape.

-Orders close Monday night at 5pm for Wednesday shipping.
-Orders after 5pm will go into the next Wednesday delivery.
+Orders close Thursday night at midnight for Monday shipping.
+Orders after this will go into the next Monday delivery.

 MEET THE MAKER